Sustainability and conferences

 Organic restaurants in and around Aarhus

+Here’s a list of certified organic restaurants in and around Aarhus.
+Organic products are good for your health, for biodiversity and for the environment.
 Remember that you can always work with conference venues and restaurants to provide more sustainable meals, for example an entirely vegetarian dinner for your conference guests.

 You might also want to consult the Danish Veterinary and Food Administration’s latest dietary recommendations from 2021 when deciding on the menu for your next event.
 The Danish Veterinary and Food Administration’s dietary recommendations can help you ensure a healthy, climate-friendly balance in what you and your conference guests eat and drink.

-Hotel and accommodation
+Hotel recommendations and selection

 Transport to and from the conference

-• Ask people to sign up for the conference busses you arrange so that they won’t be half-empty.
+Ask people to sign up for the conference busses you arrange so that they won’t be half-empty.

 Marketing and information

-• Make your communication digital – e.g. through web/email/app – instead of using printed materials and mailing letters.
+Make your communication digital – e.g. through web/email/app – instead of using printed materials and mailing letters.

-• When using printed materials: Arrange with the printing office to have the materials printed on sustainable, FSC-certified paper or ask about the possibility of printing on stone paper if that makes sense.
+When using printed materials: Arrange with the printing office to have the materials printed on sustainable, FSC-certified paper or ask about the possibility of printing on stone paper if that makes sense.

-• If you need to use bags for your guests, consider multi-use cloth tote bags instead of plastic.
-In fact, consider whether you really need give-aways at all - are they necessary.
+If you need to use bags for your guests, consider multi-use cloth tote bags instead of plastic.
+In fact, consider whether you really need give-aways at all.
+Are they necessary?
 Do they add anything to the experience?

-• Follow up on the conference by sending out a digital survey to participants.
+Follow up on the conference by sending out a digital survey to participants.
 Ask the participants for suggestions about more sustainable solutions in their feedback (make your questions specific, e.g. ‘Did you notice our sustainable initiatives at the conference?
 Is this something you care about?
 Do you have any ideas?’).
-Share your knowledge and experiences across AU/in the conference sharing knowledge-sharing network and with Events and Communication Support.
+Share your knowledge and experiences across AU/in the conference knowledge-sharing network and with Events and Communication Support.

 Planning a social programme with a sustainable theme

 • Give your guests an unconventional experience that stands out and that gives them something to talk to each other about – and that they remember!
-This helps create value.
+This helps create value

 The refuse triangle